-As an immigration lawyer in the San Francisco Bay area, I often work with people seeking their E-2 visas.
-The E-2 visa is designed to allow entrepreneurs and business people into the country who have the means and ability to create a company or business and, thus, employ people in the U.S. There’s been an emphasis on this particular visa since many believe that encouraging such investment will help the country’s struggling economy.
+As an immigration lawyer in the Sacramento, I often work with people seeking their E-2 Visa.
+The E-2 Visa is designed to allow entrepreneurs and business people into the country who have the means and ability to create a company or business and, thus, employ people in the U.S. There’s been an emphasis on this particular visa since many believe that encouraging such investment will help the country’s struggling economy.

 Those who want to come to the country under an E-2 must apply through the American Embassy.
 Alternatively, if you are in the United States you may be able to change status to an E-2 status.
 Recently, documentation standards have become more stringent, making the process more difficult.
-The San Francisco Bay Area and Sacramento, California, like so many other parts of the state, is certainly a place that can benefit from startup companies; as an immigration lawyer, I am constantly monitoring the requirements for the E-2 visa.
 Here’s the latest regarding the key requirements for the E-2.

 E-2 Visa Requirements